Radiicall/fedora-toolbox-radical/README.md

 # fedora-toolbox-radical
-My general purpose fedora-toolbox for use in Fedora Atomic Workstation editions It's made for use in distrobox, I personally didnt like how toolbx worked.
+My general purpose fedora-toolbox for use in Fedora Atomic Workstation editions.

+It's made for use in distrobox, I personally didnt like how toolbx worked.

 ## Setup